 News media covered the march in Homestead and Englewood Indivisible's action.
 The Miami Herald reported on the action in Homestead.
 The Englewood and Charlotte Sun papers also reported on the action in Homestead, adding a photo of the local protest to their front-page story.
 SNN News, the Sarasota television station, reported on the protest in Englewood.

 In Englewood, two motorists stopped, parked and asked for information about Homestead.
 They hadn't known children were confined there.

 Despite the heat, Englewood participants were eager to repeat the protest.

 There is a photo slideshow of the Englewood protest here.

-Opponents of Mosaic Fertilizer's plans to mine phosphate on 14,000 acres of rural DeSoto County filled the DeSoto County Commission's Boardroom on Wednesday April 3rd.
-About 15 members of Englewood Indivisible were there.
+Opponents of Mosaic Fertilizer's plans to mine phosphate on 14,000 acres of rural DeSoto County filled the DeSoto County Commission's Boardroom in Arcadia for a second time on April 23rd.

 If permitted, the mining would allow Mosaic to pour millions of gallons of waste into Horse Creek which flows into the Peace River, a source of our drinking water.
-Mosaic would also cover huge tracts of the mining site with slightly radioactive clay byproduct, making the beautiful rural landscape a barren moonscape.
+Mosaic would also cover huge tracts of a rezoned area with slightly radioactive clay byproduct, making the beautiful rural landscape a barren moonscape.

 Punta Gorda FL - February 19 2019: One hundred protesters lined the sidewalks of Olympia Street at Taylor outside the Old Courthouse this morning, raising alarm about the state of emergency declared last Friday by President Trump.